Claudiosaurus: Ecology

 Claudiosaurus is generally assumed to have been an amphibious animal, using its limbs for propulsion, though it was still likely capable of walking on land, and the skeleton shows only limited adaptations to aquatic life.
 It has been suggested to have fed on small invertebrates, such as crustaceans.

 Classification

 Upon its original description, Robert L. Carroll suggested that Claudiosaurus belonged to Sauropterygia (which includes plesiosaurs).
 Other later studies have generally recovered it as a basal neodiapsid, sometimes as a member of the Younginiformes.
 Claudiosaurus was recovered as a relative of turtles by Li et al. (2018), forming a clade with the basal neodiapsid Acerosodontosaurus.
 Although another study in 2020 specifically disputed these conclusions.

+In their phylogenetic analyses, Jenkins et al 2025 recovered Claudiosaurus as a basal neodiapsid immediately outside of the reptile crown group, diverging after 'younginiforms' (Younginidae + Tangasauridae) and weigeltisaurids:

 Paleoenvironment

 The Lower Sakamena Formation was deposited in a wetland environment situated within a North-South orientated rift valley, perhaps similar to Lake Tanganyika.
 The climate at the time of deposition was temperate, warm, and humid, with seasonal rainfall and possible monsoons.
 Flora from the formation includes the equisetalean Schizoneura, the glossopterid gymnosperm Glossopteris, and seed fern Lepidopteris.
 Other vertebrates known from the Lower Sakamena Formation include the palaeoniscoid fish Atherstonia, the procolophonid parareptile Barasaurus, the gliding weigeltisaurid reptile Coelurosauravus, the neodiapsids Hovasaurus, Thadeosaurus, and Acerosodontosaurus, fragments of rhinesuchid temnospondyls, an indeterminate theriodont therapsid and the dicynodont Oudenodon.